Good dog! Westminster dog show gets set to pick a winner

 Each finalist represents a different canine “group,” or type, such as hounds or terriers.

-Westminster is often described as the Super Bowl of U.S. dog shows, and Winston the French bulldog aims to make it so for co-owner Morgan Fox, a defensive lineman who was just signed by the Los Angeles Chargers.

-Fox, who has also played for the Los Angeles Rams and the Carolina Panthers, tweeted his congrats to Winston after the his semifinal victory Tuesday night.
+Westminster is often described as the Super Bowl of U.S. dog shows, and Winston the French bulldog aims to make it so for co-owner Morgan Fox, a defensive lineman who was just signed by the Los Angeles Chargers and has played for the Los Angeles Rams and the Carolina Panthers.

-“Apparently I should be training with him,” added Fox, who also said he’d developed a new appreciation for what it may have been like for his parents to watch his games.

 Winston, currently the top-ranked dog in the country, faces River, a big-winning German shepherd, and Trumpet, a bloodhound descended from the 2014 winner of another major show, the Thanksgiving-season National Dog Show.